 In some applications it may be necessary to extend the link range.
 Adding an external power amplifier is the most effective way of doing this.
-The power amplifier should be and [3]).
-The crystal package strongly influences the price.
-In a size constrained PCB design, a smaller, but more expensive, crystal may be used.

-inserted between the antenna and the balun and matching circuit.
+The power amplifier should be inserted between the antenna and the balun and matching circuit.
 Two T/R switches are needed to disconnect the PA in RX mode, see details in Figure 30.

-Figure 27: Block Diagram of IIC215 Usage with External Power Amplifier
+Figure 27: Block Diagram of #62106-77 Usage with External Power Amplifier